ptaushanov/TheFreelancingProject/README.md

 # TheFreelancingProject

+### Website creation project as a freelance job

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.

 ## Development server